 AB 319 (Valladares) - Campaign contributions: foreign contribution prohibitions.

-Status: Set for hearing in the Assembly Committee on Elections on 4/15/21
+Status: Amended (3/11/21); Re-referred to the Assembly Committee on Elections (3/15/21)

 Summary: AB 319 would prohibit a foreign government or principal from making contributions, expenditures, or independent expenditures in connection with the election of a candidate to state or local office, and would prohibit a person or a committee from soliciting or accepting those contributions.
 Existing law currently prohibits these foreign contributions and expenditures if they are made in connection with state or local ballot measures.